aboutroots/js-courses-ref/react/reactHooks/README.md

 - you have to remember to tear down everything that you set up, so as not to broke the application <br />

 ***SOLUTION:*** https://github.com/Had3r/Learning-Code/blob/master/react/reactHooks/simpleApp-end/src/App.js

+## 🚀 useContext

+START:

+1. Create nested component structure so you can demonstrate how with context you can pass information from the very top of the tree an app to button at the very bottom of the tree.
+- with class components

+MID:

+2. Refactor the work that you created into functional hooks based components.
+Introduce the useContext hook for creating a consumer to receive your context. <br />

+***SOLUTION:***